Digital economy: Reliance on data

 In 2011, the Boston Consulting Group estimated that personal data collected in Europe was worth 315 billion euros.

 Network effect

-The Network effect occurs when the value of a product or service to the user increases exponentially with the number of other users using the same product or service.
-For instance, WhatsApp provides a free communication platform with friends and contacts.
+The Network effect occurs when the value of a product or service to the user increases exponentially with the number of other users using the same product or service in servicer as carrier.
+For instance, WhatsApp as snapChat, weChat provided a free communication platform with friends and contacts.
 The utility to use it relies on the fact that a substantial part of or friends and colleagues are already users.

 Multi-sided market

 The Digital market can be labeled a 'multi-sided' market.
 The notion developed by French Nobel prize laureate Jean Tirole is based on the idea that platforms are 'two-sided'.
 This can explain why some platforms can offer free content, with customers on one side and the software developers or advertisers on the other.
 On a market where multiple groups of persons interact through platforms as intermediaries, the decisions of each group affect the outcome of the other group of persons through a positive or negative externality.
 When the users spend time on a page or click on links, this creates a positive externality for the advertiser displaying a banner there.
 The digital Multinational enterprises (MNEs) do not collect revenue from the user side but from the advertiser side, thanks to the sale of online advertisement.